Bridgewater Eagles: Varsity teams

-Individual teams

 Baseball

 In 2014, the Bridgewater College baseball team won the Old Dominion Athletic Conference (ODAC) tournament and finished the season in the NCAA Division III South Regional Championship.
 The Eagles lost to Emory University, the eventual College World Series Runner-Up.
 This was the first ever South Regional title appearance for the Eagles as they finished in the Sweet Sixteen and were ranked in the Top 25 in both d3baseball.com and ABCA Top 30 final polls.